Greentown, Indiana

 Greentown is a town in Liberty Township, Howard County, Indiana, United States.
-Located approximately 9 miles east of Kokomo on State Road 22 / US 35; it is home to the Howard County Fair Grounds.
+Located approximately 9 mi east of Kokomo on State Road 22 / US 35; it is home to the Howard County Fair Grounds.
 The town was platted in 1848, and incorporated as a town in 1873.
 Known for its collectible glassware made for only a few years by a local factory destroyed in 1903, it is home to the Greentown Glass Museum.
-As of the 2010 census, the town's population was 2,415.
+As of the 2020 census, Greentown had a population of 2,370.

 Geography

 According to the 2010 census, Greentown has a total area of 1.37 sqmi, all land.
 It was the nearest town to the epicenter of the magnitude 3.8 Indiana earthquake of December 30, 2010.